XirenZhou/w4118.device.io/README.md

 ```
 sudo fastboot oem unlock \<your unlock code\>
 ```
 Fill in your unlock code that you noted down earlier.
 It'll do a factory reset of the device.
-You'll have to tap the "build number" 7 times again to go to developer mode. and enable Settings->Developer Options->OEM unlock
+You'll have to tap the "build number" 7 times again to go to developer mode, and enable Settings->Developer Options->OEM unlock.
+Also please enable USB debugging to have adb connection.

 We have provided images to flash onto your device that make developing and debugging easy.
 Once you are in the fastboot mode flash the following images located [here](https://drive.google.com/drive/folders/0B8gV4-XkkODsVHoxei1YWkNnMTA?usp=sharing)
 ```